Is Orcon broadband right for me?

 - Orcon Power.
 Add Orcon Power and get 10% of both your power bill and your broadband bill if you pay on time each month.

 - Orcon Mobile.
 Add an Orcon Mobile pay monthly plan and get $5 off each month.
+You can add up to four mobile plans for a maximum discount of $20.

 - Static IP.
 For $10 a month, a static IP connects you with the same IP address every time you go online.